Brent1LT/P.A.R.C./README.md

 [Live Site](https://lets-parc.herokuapp.com)

-PARC is a garage-share website.
-It uses MongoDB, Express, React and Node.js.
+P.A.R.C. is a garage-share website.
+It utilizes MongoDB, Express, React/Redux and Node.js.

-The beta version took 6 days from start to finish.
+From start to finish, the beta version was completed in 6 days.

 ## Technologies
-On the backend, MongoDB, Node.js, Express and Heroku were chosen for ease and versatility.
+On the backend, the following technologies were chosen for their ease-of-use and versatility.

-For the front, Redux was used for state and reducers, React for components and Axios for backend and API calls.
+* *MongoDB*
+* *Express.js*
+* *Node.js*
+* *Heroku*

+For the frontend, we used the following libraries to take advantage of their specific features.
+* *React*, for it's modular & re-usable components
+* *Redux*, for it's global store and dynamic reducers
+* *Axios*, for it's backend connection & flexible API calls

-Images were hosted using AWS S3.
+Images were hosted using Amazon Web Services (AWS) S3.

 ## Features
 * Users can create and view listings
+* Parking spot listings can be found through a search bar
+* Parking spot listings can be found through an interactive map
-* Users can rent parkings spots
+* Users can book parking spots via a dynamic calendar*
-* Users can create accounts with salted passwords
+* User accounts are secured with hashed & salted passwords
-* Users can view their bookings
+* Users are able to view & delete their bookings

 ## AWS S3 Integration

-Adding Amazon Web Services was a huge part of our application and allowed our users to add a photo onto their listing.
-This was difficult to implement due to the fact that there are hardly any guides available online and I had to collaborate with several other developers in order to get it fully functional.
-Once functional, it proved to be an integral feature of our app.
-It also helps with scalability since we don't need to host all of the images in the database which would increase server-load.
+Adding Amazon Web Services was a core part of our application and allowed our users to add photos to their listings.

+This was especially challenging to implement due to the fact that there are hardly any guides available online.
+To overcome this, we collaborated with several other developers to help get our buckets operational.

+Once functional, it proved to be an integral optimization of our app.
+It helps with scalability as we don't need to host all of the images in the database, which would subsequently increase server-load.

 ![AWS image](https://github.com/Brent1LT/P.A.R.C./blob/master/documents/assets/design_docs/readme-s3.png)
 ```